-Person-centred care
+Patient-centred care

-A focus on the needs of a person

-with a long-term condition as

-an individual who is expert in

-their own needs.
+A focus on the needs of a person with a long-term condition as an individual who is the best authority on their own needs.

 Silent aspiration

 When food enters the windpipe and goes into the lungs without a person coughing or choking.
 Caused by difficulties swallowing.